golfvert/WIS2-GlobalBroker-NodeRed/README.md

 and edit:

-Copy & Paste the subscriber_mqtt_1 to get one container per WIS2Node or other Global Brokers to subscribe to.
+Copy & Paste the subscriber_mqtt_1 to get one container per WIS2Node or other Global Brokers / Global Cache to subscribe to.
 Do NOT subscribe to the local Global Broker.
 - Change the name of the container (make sure it is unique!)
 - Change all MQTT_SUB_* to connect to the remote broker and to the topic from that source.
 In the example below `origin/a/wis2/fra/#` will subscribe to all topic from France according to WIS2 agreed topic hierarchy.
+It can be a list of topics separated by ",".
+Such as origin/a/wis2/fra/#,cache/a/wis2/fra/#.
+This is, typically, useful when subscribing to another Global Broker.
-- Change ports 1st 1880:1880, 2nd 1881:1880,... or run behind a traefik proxy.
+- Change ports 1st 1880:1880, 2nd 1881:1880,... or run behind a traefik proxy (this is the preferred method).

 ```
   subscriber_mqtt_1: